 No sign-up or RSVP needed – just show up!
 Dates and times are subject to change.

-Informational sessions will be held on the following dates and time through Zoom:
+Informational sessions will be held on specific dates and times through Zoom

 The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2026-2027 academic year.

-The CSUN Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program has been placed on Probation as of February 11, 2020, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+The Master of Science in Athletic Training (MSAT) program at California State University, Northridge is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.